-Stances of Faiths on LGBT Issues: The United Methodist Church
+Stances of Faiths on LGBTQ Issues: The United Methodist Church

 The United Methodist Church (UMC) has its origins in the Methodist movement that was started in the mid 18th century by Anglican priest John Wesley and his brother Charles.
 The UMC’s current structure was formed in 1968 by the joining of the Methodist Church and the Evangelical United Brethren Church.
 The United Methodist Church now has over 10 million members worldwide with the majority residing in the United States.
 The church is founded on three basic principles: (1) Do no harm, avoiding evil of all kinds; (2) Do good, of every possible sort, and as far as possible, to all; and (3) Practice "the ordinances of God," engaging in individual and communal spiritual practices such as prayer, Bible reading, worship and the Lord's Supper.